ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 {: #vc_hybrid_addingremovingservers-adding-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. In the **vCenter Server Instances** table, click the instance for which you want to expand capacity.
+2. In the **vCenter Server instances** table, click the instance for which you want to expand capacity.
 3. Click **Infrastructure** on the left navigation pane.
 4. In the **CLUSTERS** table, click the cluster to which you want to add ESXi servers.
-5. In the **ESXi Servers** table, click **Add**.
+5. In the **ESXi servers** table, click **Add**.
-6. In the **Add Server** window, enter the number of servers that you want to add.
+6. In the **Add server** window, enter the number of servers that you want to add.
 7. Optionally, select the checkbox to add servers during maintenance mode.
 The checkbox is selected by default.

-   When you provision the new ESXi server, virtual machines (VMs) are immediately migrated to the new servers if you do not select the **Maintenance Mode** checkbox.
+   When you provision the new ESXi server, virtual machines (VMs) are immediately migrated to the new servers if you do not select the **Maintenance mode** checkbox.
 You do not receive a confirmation message before the migration begins.
    {:important}

 8. Complete the bare metal configuration.
    * Select a configuration from the existing hosts in the cluster.
    * Select a new bare metal server configuration and specify the CPU model and the RAM size.
 9. Complete the storage configuration.
 Specify the disk types for the capacity and cache disks, the number of disks, and the vSAN license edition.
-If you want more storage, check the **High Performance with Intel Optane** box.
+If you want more storage, check the **High performance with Intel Optane** box.
-10. Review the estimated cost and click **Add**.
+10. Review the estimated price and click **Add**.

   You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
-This is useful if you want to estimate the cost of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.
+This is useful if you want to estimate the price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

 ### Results after you add ESXi servers
 {: #vc_hybrid_addingremovingservers-adding-results}